 Jamileh Kamran Arkansas Fashion School does not discriminate on the basis of age, race, ethnic origin, gender, sexual orientation, or religion.

 However, Jamileh Kamran Arkansas Fashion School shall have the power to deny Admission if the applicant has pleaded guilty, entered a plea of nolo contendere, or has been found guilty in a criminal proceeding.

 Students can enroll as early as age thirteen with consent of their parent/guardian.
 No experience or prior training is required to attend Jamileh Kamran Arkansas Fashion School.
 Students will begin with the fundamentals of basic tailoring and build to the more demanding courses.

 Communications regarding admission should be addressed to Jamileh Kamran.
-Applications for admission should be submitted early so that scheduling of classes would be facilitated.
+Applications for admission should be submitted early so that scheduling of classes can be facilitated.

 Students will need to schedule a school tour to visit the school campus as well as discuss the application prosses.
 Scheduling a tour can be booked Online or by Phone.
 After meeting with the student and the full application prosses is discussed, and filled out.
 All applicants will be notified of action taken as quickly as possible by email after the interview with Jamileh Kamran.
 All applicants that are under the age of 18 must be accompanied by a parent or legal guardian for permission to enroll.

 Full Vocational Fashion Study Program has one Pre-Requisite: Completion of A-Vocational Basic Tailoring.
 Each class has a maximum of 8 students.
 This allows for a 8 student to 1 instructor ratio for a more hands-on learning environment.
 For a course to be scheduled it must have a minimum of 4 students enrolled.

 Any student enrolled who has a disability/special needs that may prevent the full participation in JKAFS courses should Contact Jamileh Kamran at 501-663-3242 to make the necessary accommodations to facilitate the educational opportunity.